 Moderator: Aida Sitdikova, Director Energy Eurasia, Middle East and Africa, Sustainable Infrastructure Group, European Bank for Reconstruction and Development

-Clean Energy Outlook looks hopeful for the future of Turkey, the Western Balkans, and Eastern Europe as they are becoming more aware of the necessity and benefits of the transition to clean energy.
-By increasing the usage of renewable energy, governments can meet climate goals, enhance energy security, and reduce cost of electricity to end consumers.
-This can be done by developing a long-term strategy for renewable energy scale-up, establishing clear targets and signal for investors, creating an enabling regulatory environment, and accelerating the adoption of emerging technology.
-However, there are challenges that should be solved for an easier transition to a clean energy system – from building awareness and overcoming the dominance of hydrocarbons, to strengthening the grid capacity to absorb intermittent renewables, to tackling the growing supply costs increases and disruptions in manufacturing supply chains, to mobilizing various sources of capital.
-The panel is a forum for regional actors to share their experiences, plans and ambitions.
+Clean Energy Outlook looks hopeful for the future of Turkey, the Western Balkans, and Eastern Europe, as they become more aware of the necessity and benefits of the transition to clean energy.
+By increasing the usage of renewable energy, governments can meet climate goals, enhance energy security, and reduce the cost of electricity to consumers.
+This can be done by developing a long-term strategy for scaling up renewable energy, establishing clear targets and signals for investors, creating an enabling regulatory environment, and accelerating the adoption of emerging technology.
+However, there are challenges that should be addressed to ease the transition to a clean energy system—these include the need to raise public awareness, overcome the dominance of hydrocarbons, strengthen grid capacity to absorb intermittent renewables, tackle growing supply costs and disruptions in supply chains, and mobilize sources of capital.

 George Sergiu Niculescu, Secretary of State, Ministry of Energy, Romania

 H.E.
 Naser Nuredini, Minister of Environment and Physical Planning, Republic of North Macedonia

 Moderator: Grzegorz Zielinski, Director, Head of Energy Europe, European Bank for Reconstruction and Development

 3:30 p.m.
 Clean Energy Technologies and Financing Mechanisms